400k+

 Why Hire Flutter Developers?

-Cross-platform mobile development used to mean compromise.
-Flutter changed that.
-With a single Dart codebase, your team ships native-quality apps to iOS and Android simultaneously, cutting development time and keeping feature parity tight.
-Companies that once maintained two separate mobile teams are consolidating, and shipping faster because of it.
+With a single Dart codebase, your team ships native-quality apps to iOS and Android simultaneously, keeping feature parity tight and cutting development time.
+Companies that once maintained two separate mobile teams are consolidating and shipping faster because of it.

 Revelo's nearshore Flutter developers have built and launched real apps used by real people.
 They work in your timezone, integrate with your team immediately, and skip the months-long ramp-up.
-Flutter specialists are hard to source anywhere.
-Nearshore changes that math without changing what you get.
+You get a vetted shortlist in 72 hours, a hire in under two weeks on average, and 30–50% savings versus comparable US hiring.

 What Does It Cost to Hire a Flutter Developer?